 Best Roasted Vegetables and Seasoning Mix

-If you’re looking for a simple, yet flavorful roasted vegetable recipe that pairs well with a variety of proteins, look no further because this veggie recipe is just that.
+If you’re looking for a simple, yet flavorful roasted vegetable recipe that pairs well with a variety of proteins, look no further because this is just that.
 Here’s everything you need to make it:

-This roasted vegetable recipe includes carrots, asparagus, baby red potatoes and red bell pepper.
+- Vegetables.
+This recipe includes carrots, asparagus, baby red potatoes and red bell pepper.
 However, you could easily use other vegetables in place of the ones I’ve suggested, depending on your taste preference and what you have available.
-Many times I use broccoli florets instead of asparagus and chopped sweet potato instead of red potatoes.
+Many times, I use broccoli florets instead of asparagus and chopped sweet potato instead of red potatoes.
 The options are truly endless!

 This roasted vegetables recipe could not be easier and I love that all of the veggies are roasted on one sheet pan, making for easy clean up.
 Here’s the huge sheet pan I love to use when I make roasted vegetables.
-Not only that, but they’re healthy and packed with vitamins and nutrients.
-Here’s how to make the best roasted vegetables:
+Here’s the simple method:

-- Transfer seasoned vegetables to the baking pan(s) and sprinkle with salt and pepper.
+- Place on pan.
+Transfer seasoned vegetables to the baking pan(s) and sprinkle with salt and pepper.
 Make sure veggies are spaced out properly and are not overlapping.

-This recipe is incredibly easy, but I do have a few tips to make these turn out the best!
+This recipe is incredibly easy, but I do have a few tips to make the best oven-roasted vegetables!

 - I prefer to use whole carrots cut into slices because I think they have the best flavor, but the pre-cut baby carrots will also work fine if you have those on hand.
 To save on prep time, you can also purchase a bag of pre-sliced carrots.